Chapter 3. Converting to a RHEL system

 - Provide the organization ID and activation key.
 This method is preferred when converting many systems or when automating the conversion process using scripts.
 You must be the organization administrator to create an activation key.
 You must use this method if you are accessing RHEL packages using Satellite through RHSM.

 - Provide the username, password, and pool ID.
-Any user who is accessing RHEL packages using Red Hat CDN through RHSM or custom repositories can use this method.
+Any user who is accessing RHEL packages using Red Hat CDN through RHSM can use this method.

 - You have completed the steps listed in Preparing for a RHEL conversion.

 - If you are providing the organization ID and activation key to register and subscribe your system, you have created an activation key in Satellite or RHSM.
 For more information, see Managing activation keys in Satellite documentation and Understanding activation keys in RHSM documentation.

 You can use

 Replace organization_ID and activation_key with the organization ID and the activation key from the Red Hat Customer Portal if you are using Red Hat CDN or the Satellite web UI if you are using Red Hat Satellite.Note

 If you are accessing RHEL packages using Satellite, you must use the organization ID and activation key to run the